Battle of Taliwa: Battle

-An army of 500 Cherokee warriors led by the Cherokee War Chief Osconostota met against a larger contingent of around 1,000 Creek warriors.
+The battle took place in Ball Ground, Georgia, near the Long-Swamp Creek and the Etowah River.
+Ball Ground is located in present-day Cherokee County.
+An army of 500 Cherokee warriors led by the Cherokee war chief Osconostota met against a larger contingent of around 1,000 Creek warriors.
 According to accounts from the Cherokee, the Creek forces attacked their lines five times and caused numerous casualties.
 Initially, the Cherokee forces were pushed back, but rallied and pushed onto the offensive, causing the Creeks to run from cover and into the open.
 After numerous losses, the Creeks retreated.

-Battlegrounds

-The battle took place in Ball Ground, Georgia, near the Long-Swamp Creek and the Etowah River.
-Ball Ground is located in present-day Cherokee County.
+Nanyehi, also known as Nancy Ward, was a teenager who followed her Cherokee warrior husband, Kingfisher, into battle.
+She chewed on bullets to make them more ragged and participated in the fighting once her husband was killed.
+She took up arms and rallied the Cherokee, leading a charge towards the Creek and causing them to flee.
+Because of her actions, Nanyehi was awarded a captured slave and given the title Ghigau, meaning "Beloved Woman" or "War Woman", which is one of the highest honors the Cherokee Nations bestowed upon women.
+She was allowed to sit on council meetings and make decisions as part of their leadership, later becoming a political leader for the Cherokee.

+Some scholars have noted that all the details of the battle seem to come from oral tradition, specifically from one James Wafford, who claimed to have heard them as a child from a trader named Brian Ward.
+According to Wafford, Ward had witnessed the battle as a young man, and told his story in 1815, about 60 years later.

 Aftermath

-Relocation of the Muscogee Creek People
+The conflict ended when the Cherokee and Creeks made peace in 1759, prior to the start of the Anglo-Cherokee War between the British in South Carolina and the Cherokee.
+The Creeks also assisted the Cherokee in the conflict, providing manpower and ammunition.
 After the defeat, the Creeks abandoned the northern territories in Georgia and parts of Alabama and relocated south.
-A town located near the Nottely river, near present-day Blairsville, Georgia, was abandoned as many Creeks began to settle in more congregated and permanent settlements.
+A town located near the Nottely River, near present-day Blairsville, Georgia, was abandoned as many Creeks began to settle in more congregated and permanent settlements.
 The Cherokee were able to expand their territory and began settling in the northern parts of Georgia.

 The only remaining settlement in the region belonging to the Creeks was located near present-day Rome, Georgia.
 The Creeks were forced to retreat south of the Chattahoochee River, which became their northernmost boundary.

-Resolution

-The conflict ended when the Cherokee and Creeks made peace in 1759, prior to the start of the Anglo-Cherokee War between the British in South Carolina and the Cherokee.
-The Creeks also assisted the Cherokee in the conflict, providing manpower and ammunition.

 Indian Removal

-Cherokee Nation

 By the beginning of the 19th century, the Cherokee Nation went through several negotiations and began to lose territory to the United States.
 The territory encompassing Ball Ground did not face many major encroachments from settlers until around 1820.
-By 1838, the Trail of Tears began, where the Cherokee Nation were forcibly removed from the entirety of Northern Georgia.
+By 1838, the Trail of Tears began, where the Cherokee Nation were forcibly removed from the entirety of northern Georgia.